The Fundamental Theorem on Symmetric Polynomials: History's First Whiff of Galois Theory

+We also wish to reach readers who have studied Galois theory but feel they missed the forest for the trees.
+After all Galois theory has been substantially reformulated since Galois' time, and only the modern formulation is typically treated in university classes.
+For example, Galois' reliance on the FTSP has been replaced with the elementary theory of vector spaces over a field, a theory unavailable in the 1820's.
+A student of the modern theory may not even immediately recognize what we are calling the central insight---the connection between symmetry and expressibility---in what they have learned.
+In Section~\ref{ftspingalois} we address this by placing the FTSP in the context of the theorems Galois used it to prove, and link these in turn with the modern formulation.

-In this article we wish to give a brief look into the beginnings of the theory of Galois by examining this theorem and its proof.
-We approach the theorem from a pedagogical point of view, and in doing so we hope to showcase the pleasure of mathematical discovery, as well as provide a classroom module for other instructors and students.
-Our narrative arose out of an informal inquiry-based course in group theory and the historical foundations of Galois theory.\footnote{This course was given by Ben to a small group of teachers and mathematicians including Samuel, Kayty Himmelstein, Jesse Johnson, Justin Lanier, and Anna Weltman.} During one session, we posed the problem of trying to prove the theorem ``from scratch'' before learning the standard proof.
-Our work revealed a way of looking at the problem that was new to us, and we realized that it could be used to construct a different proof that gave new insight into the standard one.
+Our pedagogical aim comes from the approach we take to the theorem.
+Our narrative arose out of an informal inquiry-based course in group theory and the historical foundations of Galois theory.\footnote{This course was given by Ben in 2009--10 to a small group of teachers and mathematicians including Samuel, Kayty Himmelstein, Jesse Johnson, Justin Lanier, and Anna Weltman.} In it, we posed the problem of trying to give a na\"ive proof of the theorem before learning the classical proof.
+In Sections~\ref{backstory} and~\ref{twoandthree}, we describe the participants' encounter with this problem, and in doing so we hope to showcase the pleasure of mathematical discovery, as well as provide a classroom module for other instructors and students.